Skip to content

 • Review this article as a team.
 During your next staff meeting, discuss this article.
 In which areas are you already strong?
 In what areas do you see a need for improvement?

 • Learn from others in the field.
 Many leaders in the field are grappling with how to improve their practice in recruiting and supporting families of color.
-The AdoptUSKids Minority Professional Leadership Development (MPLD) program has seen many graduates take on this challenge.
-Review how these leaders took action in Georgia, Florida, California, and Washington.
-Could you take similar steps at your agency?
+Reach out to colleagues, such as those at the National Center for Diligent Recruitment.

 • Bring stakeholders together.
 Convene a group of community stakeholders–specifically from populations that you aim to serve better–to discuss what most needs to change.
 Focus groups of families of color can help you address parts of your inquiry, training, or approval process that are outdated or feel racially-targeted to them.
 It can also help to demonstrate your agency’s commitment to the community’s best interests and make your agency more visible in the community.